 Never-Verified Reviewers: These reviewers have never written a verified purchaser review.
 This raises a red flag because typical unbiased reviewers will review products after they purchased them.
 If a reviewer purchases a product from one retailer it would be odd to always write the review in different reviewing platform.
 This may indicate that the reviewer is not a legitimate account but rather a sockpuppet account set up by brands in order to post favorable reviews.

 Each of the traits above can have a plausible explanation.
 Maybe that One-Hit Wonder is a legitimate reviewer who just started reviewing products online.
 Possibly some reviewers prefer to sit down on one day and review all of the products they bought that year.
 Perhaps that Take-Back Reviewer accidentally posted a review for the wrong product and didn’t want to tarnish an innocent product’s name.
-And maybe that Never-Verified reviewer prefers shopping in brick in mortar stores but still wants his opinion to be heard.
+And maybe that Never-Verified reviewer prefers shopping in brick and mortar stores but still wants his opinion to be heard.

 In order to see if any group of suspicious reviewers are benign or not we do the following for each of them (One-Hit Wonders, Take-Back Reviewers, Single-Day Reviewers, Never-Verified Reviewers):